Nintendo Switch 2: Rumors and everything we know about the next console

 Flexible screen: Many people have noted that the Switch display is easy to damage since there's nothing to protect it.
 One solution is for the console to feature a clamshell design similar to the 3DS.
 A flexible screen could make this happen, but going off of Nintendo's past decisions, it's likely too recent a technology to use at this time.
 Maybe sometime down the road.

 4K resolution for TV mode at least: It would be nice if both the Switch's handheld mode and TV mode could handle higher graphics, but it makes more of a difference on larger screens.
-We'd love to see some more details in our favorite games like in the massive world of the upcoming Breath of the Wild 2.
+We'd love to see some 4K details in the best Switch games like in the massive world of the upcoming The Legend of Zelda: Tears of the Kingdom.
 If handheld mode could at least upgrade to 1080p, it would be a vast improvement over what we currently have.

 Should I wait for Nintendo Switch 2?